Image source:

 Exports and Imports

-Ecuador exports around $40 million in dairy products annually, focusing on cheese and milk powder.
-Imports stand at approximately $50 million, with products like specialized milk formulas and certain cheeses supplementing local demand.
+Ecuador exports roughly $40 million worth of dairy products annually, primarily focusing on cheese and milk powder.
+Meanwhile, imports are about $50 million, consisting of specialized milk formulas and certain cheeses to meet domestic demand.

-In conclusion, Ecuador's dairy industry is on a path of growth and innovation.
-Through strategic partnerships and a focus on improving production techniques and product quality, the country is poised to strengthen its position in the regional dairy market.
+In conclusion, Ecuador's dairy industry is on a trajectory of growth and innovation.
+By nurturing strategic partnerships and emphasizing enhanced production techniques and product quality, the country is poised to reinforce its standing in the regional dairy market.
+Despite facing supply fluctuations due to weather conditions, Ecuador's dairy sector exhibits impressive resilience.